-In order to get 1ms MPRT, you have to enable the Motion Blur Reduction (MBR) technology which essentially inserts black frames between the regular frames in order to reduce the perceived motion blur.
+In order to get 1ms MPRT, you have to enable the Motion Blur Reduction (MBR) technology which essentially inserts black frames between the regular frames in order to decrease the perceived motion blur.

-This method also introduces screen flicker, reduces the monitor’s maximum brightness while active, and cannot work at the same time as FreeSync.
+This method also introduces screen flicker, lowers the monitor’s maximum brightness while active, and cannot operate at the same time as FreeSync.
 Overall, it’s useful in competitive FPS games; otherwise, you can turn it off.

 When not using 1ms MPRT, you will notice that the pixels cannot transition from one color to another as quickly which results in noticeable trailing of fast-moving objects, particularly when dark pixels are predominant in the picture and at higher frame rates.

-This is the case with all high refresh rate VA panels, and the overall amount of ghosting and motion blur on the AOC CQ32G1 monitor is tolerable given the image quality, features, and the overall performance you get for the price.
+This is the case with most high refresh rate VA panels, and the overall amount of ghosting and motion blur on the AOC CQ32G1 monitor is tolerable given the image quality, features, and overall performance you get for the price.